-- develop in students appreciation of recent developments in statistics, and of the links between the theory of statistics and their practical application
+- encourage an appreciation of recent developments in mathematics and statistics and of the links between theory and practical applications

 Knowledge and understanding

-- The fundamental concepts and techniques of calculus, algebra, analysis, numerical mathematics and linear algebra (SB3.12).
+- methods and techniques of mathematics and statistics

 You develop your intellectual skills in the following areas:

-- Ability to demonstrate a reasonable understanding of the main body of knowledge for mathematics and statistics.
+- the ability to demonstrate a reasonable understanding of mathematics and statistics

-- Ability to demonstrate knowledge of core and advanced mathematical and statistical concepts and topics, both explicitly and by applying them to the solution of problems
+- the ability to demonstrate knowledge of key mathematical and statistical concepts and topics, both explicitly and by applying them to the solution of problems

-- Ability to use computational and more general IT facilities in mathematical and statistical work
+- the use of computational and more general IT facilities as an aid to mathematical and statistical processes

-- Ability to present mathematical and statistical arguments and the conclusions from them with clarity and accuracy.
+- the presentation of mathematical and statistical arguments and conclusions with clarity and accuracy.